 Solfatara is a shallow active volcano in Pozzuoli, Napoli and it was a short walking distance away from the camping site Il Vulcano Solfatara where we stayed at for the past two nights.

-It’s not your typical touristy accommodation as it is very spartan.
-This is the bungalow that we stayed in.
-Looks kind of like a kampong house doesn’t it?
+It’s not your typical touristy accommodation as it is very Spartan.
+This was the bungalow that we stayed in.

 You could also choose to stay in your tents, campers and trailers.

-Inside, our room was literally just a bed and a small bathroom.
-That was it.
+Inside, our room was literally just a bed and a small bathroom and that was it.
 And it was really small.
 Probably smaller than our living room.
 No towels.
 Not even rugs on the floor.

 At first, I was a little let down.
 Nevertheless, it’s a cheaper alternative.
 Rugged people would prefer this anyway as all one’s basic accommodation needs is just a place to sleep and shower in.

 I’d still recommend to bring your own fans, your own mini fridge, your own towels, your own portable stove and such to make your stay more comfortable.

 The camping area is an interesting place nevertheless.